 Appeal your decision

-It’s important that you follow the correct process to submit an appeal.
-You must submit your appeal to the University Appeals Committee (UAC) within 20 working days of being notified of the Faculty or Committee decision you are appealing.
+It’s important that you follow the correct process to submit an appeal to the University Appeals Committee (UAC).
+You must submit the required documentation as detailed through the online submission form.
+If you do not provide the information it may result in a long delay in your appeal being considered, or in your appeal being dismissed.
+Submissions must be made within 20 working days of being notified of the Faculty or Committee decision you are appealing.

 You are strongly advised to seek assistance from the Deakin University Student Association (DUSA) Advocacy Service in preparing your appeal application.